-A student who officially withdraws from a course after the first week and before the tenth week of classes will receive a "W" entry on his or her permanent record.
+A student who officially withdraws from a course after the first week and before the tenth week of classes or before the twenty-eighth (28th) class hour will receive a "W" entry on his or her permanent record.
 No grade points are entered for the course.
-Official withdrawal after the ninth week of classes will result in a grade other than "W" with grade points counted toward the cumulative GPA.
+Official withdrawal after the ninth week of classes or the 27th class hour will result in a grade other than "W" with grade points counted toward the cumulative GPA.

-A student unofficially withdraws if he or she is absent from classes for more than three succeeding class sessions.
+A student unofficially withdraws if he or she is absent from classes for more than five succeeding class hours.
 Exception: The student informs the registrar's office in writing about his or her absence and gets permission from the instructor and the Academic VP to be absent.